AlexandarDjordjevic/MQTT/README.md

 # MQTT

-This library iplements encodind and decoding MQTT V3.1 protocol messages.
+This library iplements encodind and decoding MQTT V3.1 protocol Packets.

-MQTT(Message Queuing Telemetry Transport) is an open and lightweight, publish-subscribe network protocol that transports messages between devices.
+MQTT(Packet Queuing Telemetry Transport) is an open and lightweight, publish-subscribe network protocol that transports Packets between devices.
 The protocol usually runs over TCP/IP; however, any network protocol that provides ordered, lossless, bi-directional connections can support MQTT.
 It is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited.

 ## Supported platforms / recommended toolchains